85Ryan/CFC-Badges/README.en.md

 Collect and organize the vector graphics of Chinese football clubs badges for learning and reference.

+All logos are available in two versions: (01) color  and (02) monochrome version.

+Because the Chinese clubs lack team culture construction, some original design material is difficult to collect (especially for low-level league teams), so there are some logos that differ from the original design in details.

 Switch to other languages：[🇨🇳 简体中文](/README.md)

 ## CFA & LEAGUES & CUPS